rjuju/rjuju.github.io/_posts/blog/2016-09-16-minimizing-tuple-overhead.markdown

 # SELECT * FROM raw_1 WHERE id = 500;
 {% endhighlight %}

 To properly index this array, we need a GIN index.
-To get a the values from aggregated data, we need to unnest() the arrays, and to be a little more creative to get a single record:
+To get all the values from aggregated data, we need to unnest() the arrays, and to be a little more creative to get a single record: